California Paralegal Career Guide

 Getting a job as a paralegal in California can be the start of a well-paying career in the fast-paced legal field.
 Paralegals currently perform many of the tasks that lawyers traditionally performed, such as interviewing and communicating with clients, drafting documents, and doing legal research.
 The attributes you must have to become a paralegal — attention to detail, good oral and written communication skills, creativity, and persistence — are the same ones you will use to get your first paralegal job.
 It’s a good idea to review paralegal openings in your area to get a feel for what employers are looking for.
 Here are some great tips to help you become a paralegal sooner:

 Combining an Education and Networking — Preparation for a career as a paralegal should start with enrollment in a two- or four-year paralegal program in a local college.
 Even if you have your sights set on criminal defense work, enroll in as many elective courses in the various areas of law as possible.
-If a job in a criminal defense firm is not available, knowing something about wills and estates might help you land that first job.
+If a job in a criminal defense firm is not available, knowing about other areas of the law, such as wills and estates, might help you land that first job.

 Take Advantage of Your School’s Internship Program — An internship in a law office, a corporate legal department, or in a government agency could offer networking opportunities leading to a job after graduation.
 Networking is also a good reason to become an active member of state and local paralegal associations.
 You should take an active role in association meetings and functions to showcase your communication and leadership skills to paralegals that might be in a position recommend you for a position where they work.